mnrkbys/fjta/README.md

 | Other inode metadata changes          | ✅     | ✅    |

 > [!NOTE]
-> "Other inode metadata changes" include updates to MACB times (mtime, atime, ctime, and crtime), file size changes, and setting file flags, and more.
+> "Other inode metadata changes" include updates to MACB timestamps (mtime, atime, ctime, and crtime), file size changes, and setting file flags, and more.

 ## Requirements